ComputationalIntelligenceGroup/Map_tools/README.md

 The plugin create, starting form an image, a tiled map structure (`{z}/{x}/{y}.png` or `{level}/{z}/{x}/{y}.png`) and a configuration object that can be loaded by leaflet through the [leaflet-map-builder](http://github.com/gherardovarando/leaflet-map-builder) plugin.

 ### Installation
 As every imageJ plugin just add the .jar into the plugin directory.
+Moreover you need to copy the json-simple-1.1.1.jar file (available in the release page) in a folder called ``lib`` into the plugins folder.